 We just returned from our family trip down to Rosemary Beach and I’m a bit obsessed with this area.
-I’m planning to share our full itinerary soon but first I want to cover the 30A area of Florida because I had never previously heard of it.
+Sharing our full Rosemary Beach Itinerary here but first I want to cover the 30A area of Florida because I had never previously heard of it.
 Technically, 30A [aka County Road 30A] is about a 20-mile stretch in the Florida panhandle between Destin and Panama City.
 It includes the boutique beach towns of Dune Allen Beach, Santa Rosa Beach, Blue Mountain Beach, Grayton Beach, Watercolor, Seaside, Seagrove Beach, WaterSound Beach, Seacrest Beach, Alys Beach, Rosemary Beach and Inlet Beach.

 We stayed in the Seacrest Beach neighborhood which is directly between Alys Beach and Rosemary Beach and spent the majority of our time in this area.
 We also visited the charming town of Seaside twice during our trip but sadly didn’t get a chance to explore the other 30A towns.
 What we did see though, was enough to understand what all the hype is about for this area of the Florida panhandle.